 The Department of French and Italian offers majors in French, French and European Studies, and Italian and European Studies, and minors in French and Italian.
 The study of the French and Italian languages and cultures prepares students for a wide variety of careers and also leads to an appreciation of other cultures.

-Senior faculty members teach courses at all levels, including some sections of first and second year courses.
-Many students participate in the Vanderbilt-In-France or the Vanderbilt-In-Italy study abroad programs.
+Senior faculty members teach courses at all levels, including some sections of first- and second-year courses.
+Many students participate in approved study abroad programs in France and Italy through the Global Education Office.
 Activities organized by the department include lectures by visiting professors, films, concerts by Francophone artists, and symposia.

 Recently Offered Courses